Multistage rocket: Restricted

 Restricted rocket staging is based on the simplified assumption that each of the stages of the rocket system have the same specific impulse, structural ratio, and payload ratio, the only difference being the total mass of each increasing stage is less than that of the previous stage.
 Although this assumption may not be the ideal approach to yielding an efficient or optimal system, it greatly simplifies the equations for determining the burnout velocities, burnout times, burnout altitudes, and mass of each stage.
 This would make for a better approach to a conceptual design in a situation where a basic understanding of the system behavior is preferential to a detailed, accurate design.

 One important concept to understand when undergoing restricted rocket staging, is how the burnout velocity is affected by the number of stages that split up the rocket system.
 Increasing the number of stages for a rocket while keeping the specific impulse, payload ratios and structural ratios constant will always yield a higher burnout velocity than the same systems that use fewer stages.
 However, the law of diminishing returns is evident in that each increment in number of stages gives less of an improvement in burnout velocity than the previous increment.
 The burnout velocity gradually converges towards an asymptotic value as the number of stages increases towards a very high number.
 In addition to diminishing returns in burnout velocity improvement, the main reason why real world rockets seldom use more than three stages is because of increase of weight and complexity in the system for each added stage, ultimately yielding a higher cost for deployment.

+Hot-staging

+Hot-staging is a type of rocket staging in which the next stage fires its engines before separation instead of after.
+During hot-staging, the earlier stage throttles down its engines.
+Hot-staging may reduce the complexity of stage separation, and gives a small extra payload capacity to the booster.
+It also eliminates the need for ullage motors, as the acceleration from the nearly spent stage keeps the propellants settled at the bottom of the tanks.
+Hot-staging is used on Soviet-era Russian rockets such as Soyuz and Proton-M. The N1 rocket was designed to use hot staging, but none of the test flights lasted long enough for this to occur.
+Starting with the Titan II, the Titan family of rockets used hot staging.
+SpaceX retrofitted their Starship rocket to use hot staging after its first flight, making it the largest rocket ever to do so, as well as the first reusable vehicle to utilize hot staging.